• Skip to main content

 Mark stakes

-The right side of the reed is smooth, the wrong side is rougher and has more fibery hairs sticking out.
+The right side of the reed is smooth, and the wrong side is rougher and has more fibery hairs sticking out.

 Soak stakes